Skip to content

 Short answers, pulled from the story.

-What is spoken word poetry and how does it relate to African oral traditions?
+What is spoken word poetry and how is it different from written poetry?

-American poet Marc Smith started the poetry slam in November 1984.
-The first National Poetry Slam took place in Fort Mason, San Francisco in 1990.
+American poet Marc Smith is credited with starting the poetry slam in November 1984.
+The first National Poetry Slam took place in 1990 at Fort Mason in San Francisco, and it is now the largest poetry slam competition in the world.